-An RV is an investment as well as your vehicle to freedom and adventure.
+An RV is an investment as well as your vehicle for freedom and adventure.
 To protect your investment and keep your RV on the road for longer, regular maintenance is essential.
 Not every RV owner is aware of the best maintenance but we have a checklist to help you stay on track.

 There are tasks you need to do each month, each season, and each year.
 It can seem overwhelming but, when you have a checklist, you can stay on top of maintenance easily and keep your RV in great shape for years and years of fun.

 At least once a month, you want to set aside time to get these maintenance items taken care of for your RV.

 Run the generator: Stagnant gasoline goes bad after a month, so it is a good idea to keep it moving through the generator.
 You only need to have it running for an hour or two or use a fuel stabilizer if the RV is in storage for long periods of time.

 Check batteries: You need to top off the batteries’ water levels, but make sure to use distilled water when you do.